vasilealexandru23/GlobalWaves-HTTP/README.md

 ## Program Flow

+This project used the already implemented logic used by

 Execution starts in `Main.java`, where the commands are read using `CommandInput.java`
 class as an ArrayList and later be transformed into an array of specific commands that
 just calls their execute method.